Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 Become an Active Witness

-1. Manual token mapping
+1. 1.Registered account name of main network

 Firstly check [Cocos-BCX Binary Wallet Instructions and Account Registration](https://github.com/Cocos-BCX/Document/blob/master/chain_development/Cocos-BCX%20Binary%20Wallet%20Instructions%20and%20Account%20Registration.md) to download and operate the wallet, and then register for the COCOS MainNet account.
-As the current council threshold requires 50 million COCOS At the same time, registering a candidate costs 1000 COCOS, so you need to transfer a minimum amount of 50,001,000 COCOS into the erc 20 wallet address designated by Cocos-BCX.
-After that Cocos-BCX will send the corresponding COCOS to the COCOS MainNet account address provided by you.
+As the current council threshold requires 50 million COCOS At the same time, registering a candidate costs 1000 COCOS, so you need to own a minimum amount of 50,001,000 COCOS.

 2. Register Witness Candidates